fortinet-fortisoar/solution-pack-brute-force-attack-response/docs/BruteForceAttackResponseDoc.md

 The Scenario-based workflow follows the following pattern:
 1. Go to the **Simulations** menu in Navigation and choose Device **Brute Force Attempt** and **Brute Force Attempt (FortiSIEM)**.
 2. Click on the **Run Scenario** button to create demo records for the scenario.
-3. The created Alerts records IRI will be displayed in the Scenario record.
+3. The created Alerts records IRI appear in the Scenario record.

 ## Investigate Brute Force Attempts